tripathipavan/tripathipavan.github.io/_pages/cv.md

 Education
 ======
-* Master of Science (By Research) in Electrical Engineering, Indian Institute of Technology Kanpur (IITK), 2024.
+* **Master of Science (By Research) in Electrical Engineering**, *Indian Institute of Technology Kanpur (IITK)*, 2024
-  * Successful completion of all course and thesis credits: August 2023.
+  * Completed all course and thesis credits: August 2023
-  * Leave granted for thesis submission and defense: August 2023.
-  * Thesis Submission: May 2024.
-  * Thesis Defense: August 2024 .
+  * Thesis submission: May 2024; Thesis defense: August 2024
-* Bachelor of Engineering in Electronics Engineering, Datta Meghe College of Engineering (DMCE), University of Mumbai, 2016.
+* **Bachelor of Engineering in Electronics Engineering**, *Datta Meghe College of Engineering (DMCE), University of Mumbai*, 2016

 Work experience
 ======
-* June 6, 2025 - Present: Project Associate III, Quantum Security Research Group (QSRG), SETS, Chennai.
+* **Project Associate III**, Quantum Security Research Lab (QSRL), SETS, Chennai **June 6, 2025 - Present**
-  * Project: Quantum Internet with Local Access (QuILA) under National Quantum Mission (NQM).
+  * Project: *Quantum Internet with Local Access (QuILA)* under National Quantum Mission (NQM)
-  * Objective: Security Testing and Validation of Quantum Key Distribution (QKD) systems and services.
+  * Objective: Security testing and validation of Quantum Key Distribution (QKD) systems
-  * Current Duties:
+  * Responsibilities:
-    * Co-leading in the establishment of the Quantum Hacking Laboratory at QSRG.
+    * Co-leading the establishment of the **Quantum Hacking Laboratory**
-    * Managing the procurement of cutting-edge laboratory equipments, including single frequency laser and driver, photoreceiver module, single photon detector, modulator driver and bias controller, etc, while adhering to a 1.5 crores budget.
+    * Managing procurement of cutting-edge laboratory equipment - single frequency laser, drivers, photoreceivers, single photon detectors, modulator drivers, bias controllers, etc.
-    *
+    * Performing security testing and validation of QKD systems developed by collabo

-* Nov 1, 2023 - May 27, 2025: Project Associate I and II, Hardware Security Research Group (HSRG), SETS, Chennai.
+* **Project Associate I and II**, Hardware Security Research Group (HSRG), SETS, Chennai **Nov 1, 2023 - May 27, 2025**
-  * Project: Post-Quantum Cryptography based Public-Key Infrastructure (PQC-PKI).
+  * Project: *Post-Quantum Cryptography based Public-Key Infrastructure (PQC-PKI)*
-  * Objective: Side-Channel Analysis (SCA) and Validation of PQC algorithms.
+  * Objective: Side-Channel Analysis (SCA) and validation of PQC algorithms
-  * Duties accomplished:
+  * Responsibilities:
     * Automated the validation of cryptographic modules- all modes of Advanced Encryption Standard (AES), Galois Counter Mode (GCM), and Deterministic Random Bit Generator (DRBG) using C.
     * Knowledgable in ISO 19790 and ISO 24759 for the security and test requirements of cryptographic modules.
     * Knowledgable in  ISO 17825 for the mitigation of non-invasive atacks i.e. SCA against cryptographic modules.